Olympe de Gouges: Writing

-Pre-Revolutionary plays and activism

-Gouges wrote more than 40 plays.
-They often had socially critical themes.
-A number of her plays were published and some remain extant.
-A record of her papers which were seized at the time of her execution in 1793 lists about 40 plays.
-Among other themes she wrote plays on the slave trade, divorce, marriage, debtors' prisons, children's rights, and government work schemes for the unemployed.
 As a playwright, she charged into the contemporary political controversies and was often in the vanguard.
-Her 1788 pamphlet Réflexions sur les Hommes Nègres and the play L'Esclavage des Noirs on the slave trade made her, alongside Marquis de Condorcet, one of France's earliest public opponents of slavery.
+Alongside Marquis de Condorcet, de Gouges is considered one of France's earliest public opponents of slavery.

+De Gouges's first staged production was originally titled Zamore et Mirza; ou L'Heureux Naufrage [Zamore and Mirza; or The Happy Shipwreck] (1788).
+Drawing both praise from abolitionists and attacks from pro-slavery traders, it is the first French play to focus not only on the inhumanity of slavery but also the first to feature the first-person perspective of an enslaved individual.

 In her 1788 "Réflexions sur les Hommes Nègres" she brought to attention the horrible plight of slaves in the French colonies and condemned the injustice of the institution declaring “I clearly realized that it was force and prejudice that had condemned them to that horrible slavery, in which Nature plays no role, and for which the unjust and powerful interests of Whites are alone responsible” likewise declaring that "Men everywhere are equal...
 Kings who are just do not want slaves; they know that they have submissive subjects."

-In the final act of L'Esclavage des Noirs Gouges lets the French colonial master, not the slave, utter a prayer for freedom: "Let our common rejoicings be a happy portent of liberty".
+In the final act of L'Esclavage des Noirs de Gouges lets the French colonial master, not the slave, utter a prayer for freedom: "Let our common rejoicings be a happy portent of liberty".
 She drew a parallel between colonial slavery and political oppression in France.
 One of the slave protagonists explains that the French must gain their own freedom, before they can deal with slavery.
-Gouges also openly attacked the notion that human rights were a reality in revolutionary France.
+De Gouges also openly attacked the notion that human rights were a reality in revolutionary France.
 The slave protagonist comments on the situation in France "The power of one Master alone is in the hands of a thousand Tyrants who trample the People under foot.
 The People will one day burst their chains and will claim all its rights under Natural law.
 It will teach the Tyrants just what a people united by long oppression and enlightened by sound philosophy can do".
 While it was common in France to equate political oppression to slavery, this was an analogy and not an abolitionist sentiment.